-The successful implementation of the Global Scientific Strategy plan will require improved international scientific collaborative research teams and institutions at the international level to ensure an optimal use of resources.
-Recent initiatives include:
+The successful implementation of the Global Scientific Strategy plan will require improved scientific collaborative research teams and institutions at the international level to ensure an optimal use of resources.
+Encouragingly, there is investment in several international collaborations such as the Collaborative HIV Eradication of Viral Reservoirs (CHERUB) in the UK, the amfAR Research Consortium on HIV Eradication (ARCHE), the IAS/ANRS Young Investigator Award Program and the Martin Delaney Collaboratories.